ITHelpDec/CPP-Concurrency-in-Action/Chapter 08 - Designing concurrent code/README.md

 ## Highlights from Chapter 08 - "Designing concurrent code"

+### To generalise or to specialise
+> _"You need to decide whether to have “generalist” threads that do whatever work is necessary at any point in time or “specialist” threads that do one thing well, or some combination"_ – pg.
+253

+#
+### Divide and conquer
+> _"...the worker threads run these tasks independently, and the results are combined in a final reduction step"_ – pg.
+253

 ### ...work in progress
 #
 ### If you've found anything from this repo useful, please consider contributing towards the only thing that makes it all possible – my unhealthy relationship with 90+ SCA score coffee beans.